Debt Consolidation Calculator

 There’s also a genuine behavioral benefit that the math doesn’t capture: one payment is harder to miss than five, and a fixed installment loan has a built-in finish line that revolving credit cards never give you.
 Just remember that the finish line only holds if the paid-off cards stay paid off — the most common way consolidation fails is running the cards back up and ending with both the loan and fresh card debt.

-Three conditions have to line up.
+Three conditions have to line up for that to land in the black.
 When all three hold, consolidation is one of the cleanest wins in personal finance; when any of them fails, the deal gets murky fast.

 The trap: lower payment, higher cost

 Here’s how a consolidation loan can look great and cost you money.
 Lenders know that most borrowers shop on monthly payment, so the easiest way to make an offer attractive is to stretch the term.
-Move $10,500 of debt that would have been gone in four years into a seven-year loan and the monthly payment drops beautifully — and you pay interest for three additional years.
-Depending on the rates, the “cheaper” loan can cost more in total interest than doing nothing at all, even at a lower APR.
+Move $10,500 of debt that would have been gone in 4 yr 7 mo into a seven-year loan and the monthly payment drops beautifully — and you pay interest for nearly two and a half additional years.
+As the table above shows, that stretch turns a $2,925 saving into a $116 one; push the rate or fee a little further and the “cheaper” loan costs more in total than doing nothing at all, even at a lower APR.

 That’s why this calculator always shows two numbers, never one.
 The monthly payment tells you whether the loan fits your budget this month.
 The total interest and fees tell you what the loan actually costs over its life.
 When the tool detects the trap — a lower payment but a higher lifetime cost — it flags it explicitly, because that combination is exactly how people end up paying for the same television for a decade.
 A lower payment is only a win if you need the breathing room; if you can afford your current payments, a shorter term at the same rate is almost always the better deal.